Ebesoh-Adrian/Bedget-App/README.md

 By avoiding external dependencies, this build ensures faster performance, greater flexibility, and full control over the codebase.
 It's perfect for learning, experimenting, or developing functional and visually appealing web experiences on a budget.

 Whether you're a beginner or an experienced developer, this project provides a practical foundation for creating modern, responsive web applications with minimal complexity.

+ This Project can be clone by any individual.

+ developed by E Adrian